WisamTa/Contact-book/README.md

 No bugs left on the deplyed verstion.

 Deployment
 Using Code Institutes template I deployed it on Heroku to be able to use the program on a web server.
 Using Gitpod IDE.
-I used the usual steps: git add, git commit with notes and then git push to my github repository.
+I used the usual steps: git add . , git commit with notes and then git push to my github repository.

 Project Deployment:
 For deploy this project in Heroku I followed these steps:

-Create and log in to my account at Heroku
+1-Create and log in to my account at Heroku
-Dashboard: Select "new" and "Create new app".
+2-Dashboard: Select "new" and "Create new app".
-Create a name for the project
+3-Create a name for the project
-Navigate from the deploy tab at the top and select the setting tab.
+4-Navigate from the deploy tab at the top and select the setting tab.
-Because I use Code Institute template, I need to add a config var for creating this app.Recently Hreoku requires a new Config Var with  PORT as key  and 8000 as value.
+5-Because I use Code Institute template, I need to add a config var for creating this app.Recently Hreoku requires a new Config Var with  PORT as key  and 8000 as value.
-Then add buildpacks below the config var section.
+6-Then add buildpacks below the config var section.
-Select Python as your "first" bulid pack in buildpacks window and save that.
+7-Select Python as your "first" bulid pack in buildpacks window and save that.
-Add another a "second" buildpack and add node.JS and save.
+8-Add another a "second" buildpack and add node.JS and save.
-Select the deploy tab again and go to the deployment method section.
+9-Select the deploy tab again and go to the deployment method section.
-Select GitHub - connect to GitHub button and follow the steps to connect to your GitHub account.
+10-Select GitHub - connect to GitHub button and follow the steps to connect to your GitHub account.
-Select the account and enter the  repository name and then search. select connect to connect the repository to the app within Heroku.
+11-Select the account and enter the  repository name and then search.
+12-select connect to connect the repository to the app within Heroku.
-Below App connected section, I choose to manual deployments options further down (following the teacher recommendations) When it is done correctly this will provide the live link for this App.
+13-Below App connected section, I choose to manual deployments options further down (following the teacher recommendations) 14When it is done correctly this will provide the live link for this App.
-Finally I choose Automatic Deploys button that will automatically rebuild the app everytime you add, commit and push from GitPod.
+15-Finally I choose Automatic Deploys button that will automatically rebuild the app everytime you add, commit and push from GitPod.

 Deployed link
 https://contact-book123.herokuapp.com/

+All code is written by me, with help from slack, tutor support, my mentor and this websites.

+gspread document - Using this as a help for making my functions StackOverflow - This is for the opening of the gspred showing all contacts GeeksforGeeks - for fix the list to just strings in search function using join() method w3schools- A learning platform for programming languages